 The results, which are sorted by relevance, include an icon that represents the area where the result was found, which correspond to with the icons located in the main left navigation.
 You can choose which area to include in the search by checking the boxes to the right of the search.
-These areas include Knowledgebase, Tickets, Wiki’s, Customer Notes, Product Versions, and Watercooler.
+The results include an icon that represents a Ticket, Knowledge Base, Wiki, Customer Notes, Product Versions, Tasks, or Water Cooler.

 You can click on any result, and it will open in a new tab.